- Our Programs

 The Regional Climate Impacts research theme is focused on improving the availability and relevance of future projections of climate change and impacts.
 To accomplish this, we require a comprehensive foundation of climate information and downscaling capability that must be continually improved in step with the evolution of climate modelling and downscaling science.
-Consequently, the next five-years of research will invest significant effort in strengthening and updating this information base.
+Consequently, the theme has invested significant effort in strengthening and updating this information base.

 This work is facilitated by the knowledge and experience obtained through previous applied research projects and significant user interest in regional climate analysis results.
 Previous projects documenting and researching the performance of a range of statistical downscaling tools have provided PCIC with insights that allow for an informed choice of tools and improved characterization of uncertainty.
-As well, user interest in understanding projected changes to rare or extremely rare climate events is increasing as users develop plans for reducing the risks associated with the changing incidence and intensity of extreme climate and weather events.
+As well, user interest in understanding projected changes to climate extremes is increasing as users develop plans for reducing the risks associated with the changing incidence and intensity of extreme climate and weather events.

 - Downscaling: create statistically downscaled results over the Pacific Yukon Region of Canada from the CMIP5 ensemble.

-- Extremes: extend the analysis of projected future climate change to include changes in the frequency and intensity of extreme events in our region.
+- Extremes: extend the analysis of projected future climate change to include changes in the frequency and intensity of extremes in our region.